mowen0303/ProjectsPortfolio/Frontend-projects/ThreeKingdoms/README.md

 ### Description
-A HTML web page animation I designed and wrote all the code.
+A HTML web page animation was developed in 2013.

 ### Skills used
 - JavaScript(OOP)